Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 Sometimes you may see a warning “virtual machine disks consolidation is needed” in the console of Vmware vSphere 5, 6.5, 6.7, etc. It is usually reported in the Summary tab of a VM, indicating that the snapshot deletion process is not completed successfully.

-In this article, I will analyze what possible reasons lead to this error, and provide 2 proven ways to resolve it.
+Keep on reading.
+In this article, I will analyze what possible reasons lead to this error and explain what is disk consolidation.
+Then provide 2 proven ways to resolve it.

 In general, virtual disk consolidation is a process of merging snapshots into the original virtual machine.